pivotal/docs-tap/security-and-compliance/harden-tap.hbs.md

 #### Internal Communication of Data in Transit Configuration

-Communication between services that originates and terminates within the cluster is referred to as internal communication.
+Communication between services that originate and terminate within the cluster is referred to as internal communication.
 Tanzu Application Platform is in the process of enabling TLS on internal communication for components.